In Dynatrace SaaS, select Account settings from the user profile menu in the upper-right to manage users and user groups.

 Default groups for environment users

-Dynatrace offers four user groups with environment permissions:
+Dynatrace offers the following user groups with environment permissions:

 - Monitoring admin has full environment access.
 Can change monitoring settings.
 Can download and install OneAgent.

 - Deployment admin can download and install OneAgent.
 Has read-only access to the environment.
 Can’t change settings.